Simon Fraser of Lovat

 Simon Fraser of Lovat (19 October 1726 – 8 February 1782) was a son of a notorious Jacobite clan chief, but he went on to serve with distinction in the British army.
-He also raised forces which served in the Seven Years' War against the French in Quebec, as well as the American War of Independence.
+He also raised forces which served in the Seven Years' War against the French in Quebec, as well as the American Revolutionary War.
 Simon was the 19th Chief of the Clan Fraser of Lovat.

 Master of Lovat

-Simon's mother was Margaret Grant, and his father Simon "the Fox" Fraser, Lord Lovat, chief of the Clan Fraser.
-As the first born boy (after several sisters) he was his father's heir, and hence the Master of Lovat.
-He grew up in the ancestral home of Castle Dounie, near Beauly, and was educated in Edinburgh and St Andrew's University.
+Simon's father was Simon "the Fox" Fraser, Lord Lovat, chief of the Clan Fraser.
+His mother, Margaret Grant (died 1729), was a daughter of Ludovick Grant, chief of the Clan Grant.
+As his father's eldest son, he was heir and hence the Master of Lovat.
+He grew up in the ancestral home of Castle Dounie, also known as Castle Beaufort, near Beauly, and was educated in Edinburgh and at the University of St Andrews.

 The '45

 Simon 'would not have had any concern in this rebellion, had he been entirely left to himself', according to one of his father's secretaries of the period.
 This was confirmed by another, who noted that his father was a 'very strict man' with great power over his children.
 So, at his father's bidding, Simon led his clansmen out in favour of Charles Edward Stuart in December 1745.

-He was not present at the battle of Culloden.
+He was not present at the Battle of Culloden.
 Instead, Charles Fraser of Inverallochy commanded about 300 Frasers, who were in the front of the Jacobite lines and reached the British front line after a short charge.
 However, confronted with a second line of Hanoverian troops, their impetus was lost and they retreated in some disorder, leaving many dead and wounded behind.

 There are various stories about the Master of Lovat at this moment in history.
 One traditional story is that, as the first of the Jacobites fleeing from Culloden approached Inverness, they were met by a battalion of Frasers led by the Master of Lovat.
 He immediately about-turned his men and marched down the road back towards Inverness, with pipes playing and colours.
 A second story is that he intended to hold the bridge which spans the river Ness until he was persuaded against it.
-In a third account, recounted in 'The Last Highlander' by Sarah Fraser, he intended to continue on to the fight at Culloden moor but was scolded at the bridge by another Jacobite by the name of Evan Baillie: 'Fighting, by God, Master!
+In a third account, recounted in The Last Highlander by Sarah Fraser, he intended to continue on to the fight at Culloden moor but was scolded at the bridge by another Jacobite by the name of Evan Baillie: 'Fighting, by God, Master!
 You were not in the way when fighting might have been of service.
 You had best say nothing of it now'.